christran85-cyber/enterprise-security-operations-lab/README.md

 ## Overview

-Phase 6 focused on generating controlled reconnaissance and authentication activity against the Ubuntu DMZ server and analyzing the resulting security telemetry.
+Phase 6 focused on controlled network reconnaissance, web enumeration, authentication testing, and security-event analysis against the Ubuntu DMZ server.

-The objective was to move beyond simply confirming that individual security tools were operational and begin correlating activity across multiple layers of the SOC environment.
+The objective was to move beyond validating individual security tools and begin investigating activity across multiple layers of the SOC environment.

-Testing was performed from the Kali Linux analyst system against the Ubuntu DMZ server.
-Network activity was monitored by Suricata on OPNsense, while endpoint security events were collected and analyzed through Wazuh.
+Testing originated from the Kali Linux analyst system and targeted the Ubuntu DMZ server.
+Suricata on OPNsense provided network-level detection, while Wazuh provided endpoint and authentication telemetry.

-The investigation demonstrated the following workflow:
+The investigation followed this general workflow:

 ```text
 SOC-Kali